Observing Double White Dwarfs with the Lunar GW Antenna: Results

 Finally, to estimate a maximum volume $V_\text{max}$ that can be tolerated to correctly discriminate the host galaxy (confusion limit), the HyperLeda catalog is once again used: since the MW is located in a mass overdensity, the confusion limit is estimated in three different "shells": from $D_l=0$ to 10\,Mpc, from 10 to 20\,Mpc and finally from 20 to 30\,Mpc.
-The average confusion limit is obtained as $n^{-1}$, where $n=N/V$ is the numerical density of the HyperLeda galaxies in the corresponding spatial shell.
+The average confusion limit is obtained as the inverse of the numerical density of galaxies in the corresponding spatial shell.
 The resulting confusion limits are 10, 15.5 and 29.8\,Mpc$^3$ respectively.
-The $1\sigma$ volumes relative to the detected events, with a SNR threshold of 5, are nearly all under these limits in the respective shells.
-This means that for merging DWDs the confusion limit is nearly never surpassed, due to the inevitable SNR threshold that limits the detection.
+The $1\sigma$ volumes relative to the detected events, with a S/N threshold of 5, are nearly all under these limits in the respective shells.
+This means that for merging DWDs the confusion limit is nearly never surpassed, due to the inevitable S/N threshold that limits the detection.
 Thus LGWA can fulfill the requirements needed to perform this type of identification, under the more general conditions of detection.
+In addition, we provide in tab. \ref{tab:summary} the typical localization capabilities for the sub-population with S/N>8 under the contact scenario hypothesis.